bedag/helm-charts/charts/manifests/templates/utils/README.md

 Now we can start using the generator:

 ```
-## Generate Values for the Statefulset manifest with "frontend" as topkey instead of statefulset.
+## Generate Values for the Statefulset manifest with "frontend" as top key instead of statefulset.
 helm template gen . --set doc.manifest="statefulset" --set doc.key="frontend"